Babe Ruth’s last surviving daughter dies in Nevada at 102

 Tom Stevens told the Las Vegas Review-Journal in an interview earlier this year that it rankled his mother to be referred to as Ruth's stepdaughter.

-He said Ruth proved to be a match to provide Julia a needed blood transfusion when she was hospitalized as a young adult.
+He said Ruth was a match to provide Julia a needed blood transfusion when she was hospitalized as a young adult.

 "She said as far as she was concerned, between being adopted and the transfusion, 'I'm his daughter, period,'" Tom Stevens said.

 Babe Ruth retired in 1935, days after playing his last game.
-He was with the Boston Braves, starred for the New York Yankees from 1920-34 and the Boston Red Sox from 1914-19.
+He was with the Boston Braves that year after starring for the New York Yankees from 1920-34 and the Boston Red Sox from 1914-19.

 "I sometimes wonder if the designated hitter rule would have been in effect when Daddy played, his career would've lasted much longer and he would've hit a lot more home runs," Stevens once said.
 "It was his legs that gave out.
 He had trouble with his knees."